spencer-owens/catch-a-case/docs/rules/phase-creation-guide.md

    - Break complex tasks into multiple sequential tasks
    - Each task should have clear success criteria
    - Use clear numbering (1.1, 1.2, etc.) instead of nesting
+   - Clearly label tasks as frontend or backend
+   - Don't hesitate to create long checklists for complex features

 5. **Component-Driven Development**
    - Create UI components before or alongside feature implementation